 For example, you’re probably getting bombarded with ideas from everywhere, all the time—ideas you have to categorize, evaluate, and record somewhere.
 That somewhere is probably your backlog, which itself is almost certainly a hot mess, because who can keep that thing from growing out of control?
-And we’re guessing your calendar looks like a Jackson Pollock of overlapping colorful blocks, because you’re running meetings for a good part of every day (and probably not as effectively as you could).
+And we’re guessing your calendar looks like a Jackson Pollock of overlapping colorful blocks because you’re running meetings for a good part of every day (and probably not as effective as you could).

 But your product roadmap?
 No way.
 It needs to be immune to the chaos!

 Your product roadmap should be like the Zen garden of your working materials.
 Yes, it needs to serve as the strategic guide for your product.
 But it should also be a place—maybe even the only place—you can go anytime to find a clear, clutter-free, calming reminder of the plan and goals you’ve set for your product.

 That means your roadmap shouldn’t contain too much information.
 Nor should it look like a backlog, a feature list, or your project management plan.

 If your product roadmap is anything less than a Zen-garden-like guide—heck, if it’s anything less than beautiful—you need to ask yourself a few questions.
 Moreover, if you’re currently afraid of your roadmap, here’s how to tame the product roadmap chaos.